JINU98/defactify/Note to students working on Defactify website in future.md

    So, if you need to update shared elements, you only need to modify the corresponding file in the `extendable_htmls` folder, and the changes will propagate throughout the site.

+4. **Sidebar Implementation**:
+   Due to limitations with the current extendable HTML setup, **the sidebar is not automatically included**.
+I have manually added the sidebar to every individual page of the website.
+If you need to make updates to the sidebar, you will need to edit each page manually.

 ---

 I hope this note clarifies most of the questions you might have.
 If you have any further doubts, feel free to connect with me on [**LinkedIn**](https://www.linkedin.com/in/rajarshi-roy-learner/) and I’ll be happy to assist.